Hasan-Farooqui-ERP/D365-Business-Central-Functional-Portfolio/03-Apparel-Inventory-Optimization/README.md

 ## 3. Technical Solutions (Functional Architecture)

 ### A. Multi-Dimensional Item Governance
 I architected a **Variant Matrix** for the apparel line.
-By using **Item Attributes & Categories**, we ensured that a single Item Card (e.g., Guinness Heritage T-Shirt) could manage dozens of size/color combinations without cluttering the Master Data.
+By using **Item Attributes & Categories**, we ensured that a single Item Card could manage dozens of size/color combinations without cluttering the Master Data.

 ### B. Warehouse Precision (Bin Mandatory)
 I configured the **Dublin Warehouse (DUB-WH)** as a "Directed" location.
 By making **Bins Mandatory**, the system now requires staff to record the exact shelf location for every item, ensuring 100% stock visibility.